David-Chae/DCA_PREP_RESOURCES/Questions/181-200/question_189.md

 **A. Yes**

 ### Explanation:

+This set of Kubernetes tools and steps achieves this by following the recommended method of sending a configuration file to a container at runtime via a configMap object.
+According to the official literature, this allows you to divorce configuration artifacts from image content and update them without restarting containers. https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/#add-configmap-data-to-a-volume

 In Kubernetes, you can provide a container with a configuration file at runtime by following these steps:

 1. **Convert the Configuration File to a ConfigMap:**